-- After passing the university entrance examinations, students are eligible to study in Spain at either public or private university, if they fulfil the visa conditions to live and study in Spain.
+- After passing the university entrance examinations, students are eligible to study in Spain at either public or private universities, if they fulfil the visa conditions to live and study in Spain.

 Generally, the following items are required for a student visa:

 - Medical insurance that will cover all risks incurred while studying in Spain.